msr2009/Rich2015/README.md

 `fastq_tools.py` -- A small library of Python utilities to work with FASTQ files.

+`RICH2016_FILE-S2.bz2` -- A bzipped file containing all raw data files (tab-delimited tables of data for each promoter variant; the output of Enrich)

-Raw reads used in the analyses in this manuscript can be found at SRA NNN.
+Raw reads used in the analyses in this manuscript can be found at SRA Bioproject ID PRJNA273419.

 [1] -- Alan F Rubin, Terry Speed, and Douglas M Fowler. in prep.